Patrick-Bacza/sp500-stockPrice-pipeline/README.md

       testing ground
       ticker_check.py
 ## Source System
    ### The source system for the stock data is Yahoo Finance (https://finance.yahoo.com/).
 Yahoo finance, continually updates stock prices in real time until market close at 4:00pm.
 Here you can find a summary showing the open and close prices, volume, average volume, bid and ask spreads, the days range and much more.
 They also have tabs where you can use interactive charts to analyze a given stock and tabs that show more statistics and historical data.
-For our purposes, we only need to be concerned with the sumnmary page.
+For our purposes, we only need to be concerned with the summary page.
 This tab has all the information that we are going to scrape from the website: ticker, open price , closing price, day's range, and volume
 ## Ingestion
  ### Extraction
    ###      I used a batch processing method that gets the data for each stock after the market closes.
 Once the data for every company is collected, the batch is loaded into a S3 bucket as a csv file.
    ###      In order to achieve this I employed a python module called Scrapy.
 Scrapy is a webscraping module that uses css selectors to get elements from the underlying html file that powers a web page.
 I also needed a way to get to the webpage of each company on the sp500.
 I was able to do this by having my script dynamically change the url to scrape.
 Here is an example url: https://finance.yahoo.com/quote/AAPL?p=AAPL&.tsrc=fin-srch.
 As you can see the ticker symbol appears twice in the url.
 What I did was iterate through a list of tickers creating the url shown above for each ticker.
 The web scraping script then scrapes each url; appending a csv file with each companies data.
 Once all the urls are scraped, the csv file is loaded to the S3 bucket.
    ### Load
+   ###      A simple a python script is used to connec to the S3 bucket and extract the most recnt file added to the bucket.
+It then imports the data in the stock price RDS.
 ## Transform
 ## Validation Tests
 ## Orchestration Metrics